 A reduced interest rate can mean lower monthly payments.
-And a lower monthly payment will make it easier for you to consistently pay on time, thereby raising your credit score.
+And a lower monthly payment will make it easier for you to pay on time, thereby raising your credit score consistently.

 If you’re unable to make your monthly payment, you should most definitely look into paying a lower amount through a loan consolidation”

 “If you’re unable to make your monthly payment, you should most definitely look into paying a lower amount through loan consolidation,” explains Chris Brantner, Founder of BillGeeks.com.
 He adds, “You can actually affect your credit score very positively if you consistently make your payments on time.”

 You can actually affect your credit score very positively if you consistently make your payments on time.”

 It’s also worth it to mention that, when you consolidate your student loans, your original loans are marked as paid off.
 As with any debt that’s paid in full, this will help boost your credit score.